HedgeComp/WindowsOtto-PilotBranding/README.md

-# Autopilot Branding
+# Otto-Pilot Branding

+This is a custom fork of Micheal Neihaus's amazing script with added bonuses from things I've learned from Community Pros like Sir Andy Talor and Steve Weiner.
-This repository contains a sample PowerShell script that can be packaged into an Intune Win32 app to customize Windows 10 devices via Windows Autopilot
+This repository contains a sample PowerShell script that can be packaged into an Intune Win32 app to customize Windows 10 and 11 devices via Windows Autopilot
 (although there's no reason it can't be used with other deployment processes, e.g. MDT or ConfigMgr).
-It is a fork of Micheal Neihaus's amazing script with added bonuses from things I've learned from Community Pros like Sir Andy Talor and Steve Weiner.

 ## Capabilities

 These customizations are currently supported:

+- Remove all C2Rs (Cick-to-Runs) of any office product isntalled regardless of Product Version or Languages
+- Setup Customizations for Windows 11 i.e. Returning Start Menu to LEft, Right Click menu, Remove Widgets by default (Working for 24H2) , Remove Search Bar on first sign in.
 - Customize start menu layout.
 By default it will apply a simple two-icon layout (similiar to the default one on Windows 10 Enterprise 1903).
 - Configure background image.
 A custom theme is deployed with a background image; the default user profile is then configured to use this theme.
 (Note that this won't work if the user is enabled for Enterprise State Roaming and has previously configured a background image.)
 - Set time zone.
 The time zone will be set to the specified time zone name (Pacific Standard Time by default).